Three-Time NASCAR Sprint Cup Series Champion

 As much as Stewart is devoted to racing, he is also devoted to philanthropy, so much so that he formed his own charitable foundation in 2003.
 Known simply as the Tony Stewart Foundation, the 501(c)(3) organization’s goal is to raise funds primarily distributed to serving three specific groups – chronically ill and physically disabled children, animals that are endangered or at-risk and drivers injured in the sport of motor racing.
 To date, the Foundation has awarded more than $5 million to assist charitable initiatives for more than 150 organizations throughout the United States.

 While not seeking accolades, Stewart’s charitable efforts have nonetheless been noticed.
 He was named “Most Caring Athlete” by USA Weekend in 2004 and in that same year was selected by The Sporting News as “NASCAR’s ‘Good Guy’” and received the NASCAR USG Person of the Year award.
-In 2008, NASCAR Illustrated bestowed upon Stewart its Person of the Year award, as Stewart’s annual Prelude To The Dream all-star dirt Late Model race at Eldora Speedway has raised more than $4 million for charity during its eight-year run.
+In 2008, NASCAR Illustrated bestowed upon Stewart its Person of the Year award, as Stewart’s Prelude To The Dream all-star dirt Late Model race at Eldora Speedway raised more than $4 million for charity during its eight-year run.
 In 2009, Stewart was nominated for the National Motorsports Press Association’s (NMPA) Humanitarian and Spirit awards, each of which recognizes philanthropy.
-And in 2010, Stewart again was a finalist for the NMPA Humanitarian award, becoming the only person to ever be nominated in back-to-back years.
+In 2010, Stewart again was a finalist for the NMPA Humanitarian award, becoming the only person to ever be nominated in back-to-back years.
 Making the 2010 selection even more noteworthy was that Stewart won and earned $100,000 for his Foundation.
+And in 2013, Stewart earned the prestigious NMPA Myers Brothers award, which recognizes outstanding contributions to the sport of stock car racing.

 Stewart, who is single, still calls Columbus home.
 He owns the house he grew up in as well as a 430-acre farm.
 He has a sister, Natalie, who assists with Tony Stewart Fan Club initiatives along with their mom, Pam Boas, who also is involved with his Foundation.